 “I have,” Nyanti says.
 “But they haven’t responded.”

-“There’s another option,” Nyanti says.
+“We have another option,” Nyanti says.

-The room fall silent.
 Six pairs of eyes settle on the Witch.

 “Who cares?”
-Ren yells.
-“Not I, I can tell you that much!
-I can tolerate this idiot thinking of Jon as the Prophesied Traveler—” he flings his hand at Gyrax, “—but when the rest of you start believing him, that presents a serious problem!
-Understand: none of us are heroes, saviors, or martyrs—get that through your thick, Nok-damned skulls!”
+Lucky yells.
+“I can tolerate this idiot thinking Jon is the Prophesied Traveler—” he flings a hand at Gyrax, “—but when the rest of you start believing him…understand this: none of us are heroes, saviors, or martyrs!
+Get that through your Nok-damned skulls!”

 “What about Knifelock?”
 I ask.
-“He helped us once…could he do it again?”
+“He helped us once….could he do it again?”

 Uneasy glances all around.